iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covidsafe___2.0/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="au.gov.health.covidsafe 4 reviews"/>
 </p>

+> This app does not alert to not being active or requiring an update unless you actually open it...should be better than this..
+Update 21 12 20 just got my 1st alert to an update being available..much better<br> :date: __2020-12-21 08:05:41__

+> Seems ok<br> :date: __2020-12-21 08:04:09__

+> It's a nessasary for the Government to have this, if those that think it's not real, well it's very real so it's an a Must cheers<br> :date: __2020-12-20 23:49:00__

 > Works perfectly.
 Would be 5 star if it didn't stop when it needed an update.<br> :date: __2020-12-20 08:40:56__